AURPI

 Call for Collaborative Research

-The Auburn University Rural Partnership Institute (AURPI) has awarded 5 projects from our internal request for proposal.
+The Auburn University Rural Partnership Institute (AURPI) awarded 5 projects in 2025 and 2026 (see list below) from our internal request for proposal.
 The goal is to focus on improving rural livelihoods through industrial and community collaborations.
-The projects chosen will have a lifespan of 2 years and will begin in the fall of 2025.

 Improving Freeze Tolerance in Southern Pines